"

 Set SMART Goals Aligned with the Customer Service Vision

-Set goals that are SMART – Specific, Measurable, Attainable, Realistic (Relevant), and Time-bound.
-Goals for agents should be clear and attainable.
-Goals for the contact center should be realistic.
-All goals should be time-bound and performance measured.
+Effective goals should follow the SMART framework: Specific, Measurable, Attainable, Relevant, and Time-bound.
+Goals for individual agents must be clear and realistic, while broader contact center goals should be achievable and tied to measurable performance.

-“Many organizations use a number of metrics to evaluate customer service and overall performance.
-These metrics might include customer satisfaction, productivity, or even revenue.
+Organizations often use metrics such as customer satisfaction, productivity, and revenue to evaluate service and performance.
+Goals should not only connect to these metrics but also reinforce quality standards—such as responsiveness, empathy, and accuracy—so that efficiency does not come at the expense of effectiveness.
 Goals can be an important signal to employees about what to focus on and how to prioritize their work.
-The danger is some goals can push employees away from the customer service vision rather than towards it.”[23]
+The danger is that some goals can push employees away from the customer service vision rather than towards it.[23]

 Create Quality Standards